In this post, you will learn how to read a yarn label.

 Yarn labels will differ slightly from brand to brand with information not all in the same place.

-But they will feature the same information that you need to find out to see if the yarn you are looking at is suitable for your project.
+But they will feature the same information that you need to find out to see if the skein of yarn you are looking at is suitable for your project or a particular pattern.

 Some yarn labels even feature a tape measure or a free pattern on the inside as a little extra.